zombat/how.to.ray/how.to.linux.md

 - This will allow text/data to be added without overwriting: `$ echo "This will also be in example.file.1" >> example.file.1`
 - Each time you append something, it will be added with a newline character at the end: `$ cat example.file.1`
 - You can pipe the output of one command to another to make you life easier: `$ ps -ef | grep -i bash`
+- At times, a file will contain too much information to be displayed in a single screen.
+You can pipe the output of cat to `more` to see each screen at a time, or use `less` to scroll back and forward through the file: `$ cat example.file.1 | less`

 ## Symbolic (Symlink) and Hard Links